Skip to content

 pip index versions somepackage

 Or check pypi.org directly in your browser.
 If the package you want is actually named something else, you’ll often find it by searching PyPI with the import name.
-For more on import-related errors, see Fix: ModuleNotFoundError: No module named.
+For import-related errors after a successful install (a common follow-up problem), see Fix: ModuleNotFoundError in venv.

 Common Mistake: Assuming the pip package name matches the Python import name.
 You type pip install sklearn and get “no matching distribution” because the correct name is scikit-learn.
 Similarly, import cv2 requires pip install opencv-python, and import yaml requires pip install PyYAML.